Frequently Asked Questions (FAQ): Optometry License Application

 12. I am not licensed in another state and I did not pass the Treatment and Management of Ocular Disease (TMOD) portion of the NBEO.
 Without passing TMOD, can I become a licensed optometrist in California?

 No. TMOD is required for all TPA and above license types in the state of California.
 You will need to contact NBEO to schedule the exam.
-Otherwise applicants will only be able to be licensed as DPA.
+Otherwise, applicants will only be able to be licensed as DPA.
+See this fact sheet for more information.

 No, but the California Secretary of State’s Small Business Portal may be useful.
 Professional associations such as the California Optometric Association and educational institutions may also be of assistance.